objcio/articles/2014-07-08-sandbox-scripting.md

 		resultString
 	end chockify

 In my opinion, AppleScript's greatest strength is not its syntax.
-Nor is its ability to process strings.
-Even when it's making it strings AWESOME DUH
+Nor is its ability to process strings, even when its making them AWESOME DUH

-I'm constantly referring to this: https://developer.apple.com/library/mac/documentation/applescript/conceptual/applescriptlangguide/introduction/ASLR_intro.html#//apple_ref/doc/uid/TP40000983-CH208-SW1

-Scripts will typically be short and sweet.
-Mainly a transport mechanism, not much processing.

-Before you write any Objective-C code, you need to take a quick step back in time.
-To the Carbon era:
+When developing scripts like this, I constantly refer to the [AppleScript Language Guide](https://developer.apple.com/library/mac/documentation/applescript/conceptual/applescriptlangguide/introduction/ASLR_intro.html#//apple_ref/doc/uid/TP40000983-CH208-SW1).
+The good news is that scripts that communicate with other apps are typically short and sweet.
+AppleScript can be thought of as a transport mechanism rather than a processing environment.
+The script shown above is atypical.

+Once you have your script written and tested, you can get back to the comfortable environs of Objective-C. And the first line of code you'll write is a trip back in time to the Carbon era:

 	#import <Carbon/Carbon.h> // for AppleScript definitions

-Nothing crazy like adding a framework, just the header.

-An event descriptor, with optional parameters, is created to call a function in that script.
+Don't worry, you're not going to do anything crazy like add a framework to the project.
+You just need Carbon.h because it has a list of all the AppleEvent definitions.
+Remember, this code has been around for over 20 years!

+Once you have the definitions, you can create an event descriptor.
+This is a chunk of data that is passed both to and from your script.
+At this point, you can think of it as an encapsulation of a target that will execute the event, a function to call, and a list of parameters for that function.
+Here is one for the "chockify" function above using an NSString as a parameter:

 	- (NSAppleEventDescriptor *)chockifyEventDescriptorWithString:(NSString *)inputString
 	{